Title

 (f) The legal and industry standards governing security officers’ interaction with employees of other entities responsible for ensuring public safety;

-(g) Responding to disruptions in building operations, including electrical outages, water disruption, water leaks, flooding, elevator service disruptions, and elevator entrapments;
+(g) Responding to disruptions in building operations, including electrical outages, water disruption, water leaks, flooding, elevator service disruptions, elevator entrapments;

 (h) Identifying internal and external threats to buildings and the buildings’ occupants;

-(i) Security officers’ workplace rights, including health and safety, anti-discrimination, and wage and hour laws;
+(i) Security officers’ workplace rights, including health and safety, anti-discrimination, and wage and hour laws; and

 (j) Other miscellaneous topics as determined by the City to be relevant such as professional image, effective communication, including communicating with clients, and report writing.